iegomez/mosquitto-go-auth/README.md

 # mosquitto-go-auth
 Auth methods plugin for mosquitto using Go and cgo

-#### Intro
+### Intro

-This is an authentication plugin for mosquitto written (almost) entirely in Go.
+This is an authentication and authorization plugin for [mosquitto](https://mosquitto.org/), a well known open source MQTT broker, written (almost) entirely in Go.
 It uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.
 It is greatly inspired in [jpmens'](https://github.com/jpmens) [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug).

 It was intended for use with [brocaar's](https://github.com/brocaar) [Loraserver project](https://www.loraserver.io/), so it initially implemented just 3 backends, but I've added some more, so right now these are available: